 Cities are multifaceted, complex ecosystems that are deceptively easy to oversimplify.
-A city’s complexity is a consequence of its physical size, population, and density, cultural mixes, the technologies utilized to meet the needs, and satisfy the desires of the people, geography, climate, environmental pressures, and much more.
-All these variables, as well as the social dynamics of control and management if citites, are what differentiates cities from all other social constructs of humanity.
-As people and social groups differ from each other so to do cities.
+A city’s complexity is a consequence of its physical size, population density, size, health and inellegence, cultural mixes, the technologies utilized to meet the needs, and satisfy the desires of the people, geography, climate, environmental pressures, and much more.
+All these variables, as well as the social dynamics of control and management of cities, are what differentiates cities from all other social constructs of humanity.
+As people and social groups differ from each other so do cities.
 There is no one solution for an entire city.

 When looking for answers to a city’s problem, mayors, administrators, politicians, and groups and residents need to know the orientation of the urban planners and architects providing answers and solutions.
-Too many solutions have been implemented based on the recommendation of the latter which resulted in damages cities worse off than they were.
+Too many solutions have been implemented based on the recommendation of the latter which leaves cities worse off than they were.

 – Great cities have great neighborhoods.